 Top HVAC School in Dallas

-This is a for-profit vocational training center situated within a military structured environment.
+This is a for-profit vocational training center situated within a military structured environment in Dallas.
 At the school, you’ll study for 12 months to qualify for an HVAC certification.
 The study sessions are arranged such that you attend classes for only three days a week.

 Students learn the technical skills related to HVAC and soft skills ideal for fitting in the job market.
 At the end of the training, students take the EPA and IAQ exams.
 Willing students can also sit for NATE Certification tests.